maemreyo/ielts-smart-reading/data/17/reading/test-2/passage-2.md

 By comparing the genomes of modern plants to those of their wild relatives, biologists have been working out what genetic changes occurred as plants were domesticated.
 The teams in Brazil and China have now used this knowledge to reintroduce these changes from scratch while maintaining or even enhancing the desirable traits of wild strains.

-Kudla'''s team made six changes altogether.
+Kudla's team made six changes altogether.
 For instance, they tripled the size of fruit by editing a gene called FRUIT WEIGHT, and increased the number of tomatoes per truss by editing another called MULTIFLORA.

 While the historical domestication of tomatoes reduced levels of the red pigment lycopene - thought to have potential health benefits – the team in Brazil managed to boost it instead.
 The wild tomato has twice as much lycopene as cultivated ones; the newly domesticated one has five times as much.